Oil hits highest in nearly 2 wks on Asian equity recovery

 ADVERTISEMENT

-Trading is expected to be slower than usual due market holidays in the United States as well as Greater China and India.
+Trading is expected to be slower than usual due market holidays in the United States as well as Greater China.

 The U.S. oil rig count, an indicator of future production, rose by seven to 798, its highest since April 2015, according to a weekly report from General Electric's Baker Hughes unit.